Environment of Florida: Population growth and development

 By 1945, a prolonged drought in Florida spotlighted the first signs of the consequences of altering the environment.
 Saltwater intrusion became an issue in wells in the southern part of the state, and large wildfires consumed parcels of farmland, destroying the peat which had made the land so fertile.
 Prior to instituting controlled burns, the state forests and pastures burned for months during the dry season.
 From the 1940s to the 1970s, the state and federal government assumed control of burning that prevented uncontrolled fires.
 In 2010, the state burned a record 2600000 acre.

 Extensive flooding in 1947, during which 90 percent of the state south of Orlando was underwater, made it clear that the current drainage projects were not beneficial to the environment, to farmers, or to the developing cities.
 1947 was also the year that Everglades National Park was dedicated, and the year in which Marjory Stoneman Douglas published The Everglades: River of Grass, which warned of the damage that had occurred to the fragile ecosystem.
 The following year, the state of Florida created the agency which eventually became the South Florida Water Management District, responsible for water quality, flood control, water supply and environmental restoration in 16 counties, from Orlando to the Florida Keys.

 To control flooding, the Kissimmee River was straightened from 1962 to 1970.
 While the project delivered on the promise of flood protection, it also destroyed much of a floodplain-dependent ecosystem that nurtured threatened and endangered species, as well as hundreds of other native fish and wetland-dependent animals.
 More than 90 percent of the waterfowl that once graced the wetlands disappeared and the number of bald eagle nesting territories decreased by 70 percent.
 After the waterway was transformed into a straight, deep canal, it became oxygen-depleted and the fish community it supported changed dramatically.
-It is expected to be completed in 2011.